 See one in action:

-Which pressure washer is right for you?
+What pressure washer is best for me?

 When it comes to cleaning bikes and sporting equipment, you aren’t going to need a plethora of attachments or features so the choice boils down to a domestic washer (i.e. of the electric type commonly used for home and car cleaning, as opposed to a petrol-driven professional unit) or a portable washer.